Golem642/NFCheckRem/README.md

 - Wii U : (not yet implemented)
 - Switch : (not yet implemented)

+### Note for 3DS users
+The patch will do nothing if wumiibo is enabled, ensure wumiibo is disabled before attempting to scan any Amiibo or NFC tag

 # Why ?
 When writing an Amiibo to a blank Ntag215 NFC tag with an app such as [TagMo](https://github.com/HiddenRamblings/TagMo), the tag will become read-only on some parts of the data.